From pencils, paper and paints to activity kits, lessons and professional development.

 Workshops for Individual Educators

-RAFT offers workshops for individuals that focus on current best practices in hands-on education that directly support teachers and informal educators.
+RAFT offers workshops that focus on current best practices in hands-on education that directly support teachers and informal educators.
 Our workshops can accommodate a wide range of grades and personal and professional interests.
 We use various materials, kits, and other teaching tools to enhance the learning experience.
 Some workshops may be facilitated by guest instructors that we believe can offer valuable skills and knowledge to the teaching community.
 Participants leave the workshops with items they make, relevant handouts and supporting documents, and a certificate verifying attendance.
 RAFT workshops earn training hours that can be applied towards continuing education units issued through San Jose State University.

 Introduction to 3-D Printing: How to Prepare for 3-D Printing (2 hours)

 3-D printing, or additive manufacturing, builds a three-dimensional object from a computer-aided design (CAD) model.
-In this workshop, you will learn the basics of 3D printers using the Go Big 3D printer as an example.
+In this workshop, you will learn the basics of 3-D printers using the Go Big 3-D printer as an example.
 You will learn how to prepare your 3-D file, set up the machine, load your file and print.
 This workshop is appropriate for participants ages 12 and up!
-Adult participants who complete this workshop will earn 2 training hours applicable towards continuing education units (CEUs) issued through San Jose State University.
-THIS WORKSHOP HAS PASSED
+COMING SOON!

 Laser Engraving Introductory Course (3 hours)